roc-lang/roc/TUTORIAL.md

     Stdout.line "You just entered: \(text)"
 ```

-Notice that, just like before, we're still setting `main` to be a single `Task`.
+Notice that, just like before, we're still building `main` from a single `Task`.
 This is how we'll
 always do it!
 We'll keep building up bigger and bigger `Task`s out of smaller tasks, and then setting
 `main` to be that one big `Task`.